About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 First trained nurse in the United States.

 The article was written by Linda Richards (1841-1940), considered the first trained nurse in the United States.
-It’s a vivid first-person account of her experiences in nursing at the turn of the […]
+It’s a vivid first-person account of her experiences in nursing at the turn of the century, and […]

 Go to Top